Lightning Prediction under Uncertainty: DeepLight with Hazy Loss: Evaluation

 \subsection{Comparison with Baselines}

-Table~\ref{tab:evaluation} presents a comparative analysis of \emph{\sys{}}'s performance against the baseline models.
+Table~\ref{tab:evaluation} presents a comparative analysis of \sys{}'s performance against the baselines.
 The evaluation considers three prediction horizons: one hour, three hours and six hours.
 For each interval, we show their performance using both strict and neighborhood-based metrics to compute the values of true positives, false positives, true negatives, and false negatives.
 In the strict setting, a lightning event is considered correctly predicted only if it occurs within the exact predicted grid cell.
 In contrast, the neighborhood-based metric relaxes this condition by also treating predictions as correct if the event falls within any of the eight adjacent grid cells.

-ETS is a more effective metric for lightning prediction, as it accounts for hits, misses, false alarms, and correct rejections, offering a balanced and comprehensive evaluation of model performance.
-Among existing models, LightNet-O~\cite{lightnet} and ADSNet-O~\cite{adsnet} achieve the highest ETS scores, outperforming other baselines such as StepDeep~\cite{stepdeep}, ST-ResNet~\cite{Zhang_Zheng_Qi_2017}, and Linear Regression across all prediction horizons. \emph{\sys{}} significantly outperforms these strong baselines, achieving the highest ETS across all prediction horizons for both strict and neighborhood-based metrics, with the performance gain being especially pronounced for short-term forecasts.
-Although LightNet-O~\cite{lightnet} and ADSNet-O~\cite{adsnet} report higher POD values than \emph{\sys{}}, their substantially higher FAR diminishes their overall effectiveness.
-By effectively balancing POD and FAR, \emph{\sys{}} achieves a markedly superior ETS.
-Furthermore, in terms of both Micro-F1 and Macro-F1 scores, \emph{\sys{}} consistently outperforms all baseline models, including LightNet-O~\cite{lightnet} and ADSNet-O~\cite{adsnet}, across all prediction horizons and evaluation settings.
+ETS is a more effective metric for lightning prediction, as it accounts for hits, misses, false alarms, and correct rejections, offering a balanced and comprehensive evaluation of model performance~\citep{ebert2008fuzzy, mbizvo2023using, jones2020use}.
+Among existing learning-based models, LightNet-O~\citep{lightnet} and ADSNet-O~\citep{adsnet} achieve the highest ETS scores, outperforming other baselines such as StepDeep~\citep{stepdeep}, ST-ResNet~\citep{Zhang_Zheng_Qi_2017}, and Linear Regression across all prediction horizons.
+The PR92 baseline performs poorly across all metrics and horizons, exhibiting extremely low POD and consistently negative or near-zero ETS values. \sys{} significantly outperforms all baselines, achieving the highest ETS across all prediction horizons for both strict and neighborhood-based metrics, with the performance gain being especially pronounced for short-term forecasts.
+Although LightNet-O~\citep{lightnet} and ADSNet-O~\citep{adsnet} report higher POD values than \sys{}, their substantially higher FAR diminishes their overall effectiveness.
+By effectively balancing POD and FAR, \sys{} achieves a markedly superior ETS.
+Furthermore, in terms of both Micro-F1 and Macro-F1 scores, \sys{} consistently outperforms all baseline models, including LightNet-O~\citep{lightnet} and ADSNet-O~\citep{adsnet}, across all prediction horizons and evaluation settings.